-Massachusetts governor John Hancock, for example, famously snubbed George Washington when he visited Boston.
+Massachusetts governor John Hancock, for example, snubbed George Washington when he visited Boston.
 The famously vain Hancock apparently wanted Washington to understand that a governor of Massachusetts had more importance than the president of a republic.

 Washington’s detractors included his fellow generals as well as his political enemies.
 Some, like Hancock, were jealous, while others had political differences.
 In at least one case, George Washington received blame for something he didn’t do.

-Here are five criticisms of George Washington brought against him:
+Here are five criticisms of George Washington: